rocketacademy/project1-bootcamp/README.md

 # User Story

-As someone who hangs out mostly in groups, I want to create an app for users to create an outing with different friends.
-Users are able to enter input items, prices and payer for that trip before calculating the total amount split among them.
-This app requires the user to settle up first by restricting users to only one trip at a time.
+My app is ideal for those who engage in groups, preferably in short duration outings.
+These users seek to avoid the hassle of manually calculating how much is owed to one another after numerous transactions are made.
+The app enables users to retrieve the trip created as well as the friends included until the final amount is calculated, or in the event that the app is closed.
+The app will send the user to a fresh trip only until the outing is completed.
+The add and delete functionality allows users to calculate existing transactions before entering new ones.

 # How to use

+1. Get started on the app by entering a username.
-1. Create a trip by inputting trip name and companions
+2. Create a trip by including the trip name and people involved in the trip.
-2. Add the item, price and payer for each transaction
+3. Add transactions by selecting the entering the item, price and payer from the drop down selection.
+4. Add and delete transactions whenever required.
-3. Click on calculate to derive how much each person owes one another
+5. Click on calculate to derive how much each person owes one another.
+6. View the amount owed to one another, then hit the Home button to create a new trip.

 # Wireframe